-The great news is that as a construction company, you have the power to make sustainable procurement choices, and in doing so to really move the needle on climate change.
-And because our world is so interconnected through supply chains, the actions of a single organization can have ripple effects throughout the global economy.
+But the great news is that as a retailer, you have the power to educate suppliers about the need for climate action, and in doing so to really move the needle on climate change.
+And because our world is so interconnected through supply chains, the actions of a single company can have ripple effects throughout the global economy.